RichardBradley/liquibase.github.com/contributing.md

 ## User Feedback ##

 If you find a bug or know of a feature that would be useful to you, [let us know](community.html).
 We try to guess at what end-users want and need, but real feedback from real users is extremely valuable and makes LiquiBase better for everyone.

-## Donation ##

-Tips are never expected, but always appreciated.
-All donations go toward LiquiBase hosting and development costs. <phpinc=donate.html>